BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 action that would cause harm to the target (such as jumping off a cliff, etc) or anything that would require the model to roll a D6 (such as a Jump test).
 Affected models may move no further that turn.
- The Lay of Gondolin — This somber verse recalls the mighty Elf city of Gondolin — a name fit to freeze the hearts of Evil beings.
+ The Lay of Gondolin â€” This somber verse recalls the mighty Elf city of Gondolin â€” a name fit to freeze the hearts of Evil beings.
 If the Sentinel sings this song, they cause Terror until the end of the turn.

 []{#bookmark705 .anchor}**RADAGAST'S ALLIANCE**

 *Radagast the Brown is one of the Istari as well as a member of the White Council.
 However, unlike his colleagues, Radagast is an unusual fellow.
 Rather than concerning himself with the problems of the wider world, he has instead chosen to live a life of solitude within the southern borders of Mirkwood.*

 *Within his home in Rhosgobel, Radagast has developed an incredible affinity with nature, one that has provided him with many allies across Middle-earth.
-First of these allies is the Great Eagles of The Misty Mountains, who have even been known to allow the Brown Wizard to ride upon their back during flight — a great honour that is rarely bestowed upon other races in Middle-earth.
+First of these allies is the Great Eagles of The Misty Mountains, who have even been known to allow the Brown Wizard to ride upon their back during flight â€” a great honour that is rarely bestowed upon other races in Middle-earth.
 Radagast's avian allies have certainly proven their worth in the latter years of the Third Age, answering the Brown Wizard's call to join the Battle of the Five*

 *Armies, rescuing Gandalf from the pinnacle of Orthanc and even coming to the rescue at the Battle for the Black Gate.*